 Fruits and vegetables such as citrus fruits, potatoes, tomatoes, kiwifruit, red and green peppers, broccoli, brussels sprouts and strawberries are rich sources of vitamin C.

 From a survey by the Food and Nutrition Board (FNB) in the general population, more than 90 % of vitamin C comes from the daily intake of these foods.
-Fresh fruits and vegetables may give you approx. More than 200 mg/day of vitamin C whereas, this concentration get decreases after cooking because of the nature of ascorbic acid (as it gets destabilize in the presence of heat).
+Foods with vitamin C may give you approx. More than 200 mg/day of vitamin C, whereas, this concentration decreases after cooking because of the nature of ascorbic acid (as it gets destabilized in the presence of heat).

 The most abundant source of vitamin C is Kakadu plum (3100mg/100gm), Acerola cherries (1600 mg/100gm) and Indian gooseberry (700mg/100gm).

 Eating a couple of fresh raw fruits and vegetables every day will be able to fulfil your Recommended Dietary Allowance (RDA) of vitamin C. So, if your daily diet is enriched with fruits and vegetables, then additional intake of vitamin C supplements may not be needed.

 - Vitamin C rich fruits: Citrus fruits such as kiwi, lemon, orange, guava, kakadu plum, grapefruit, rose hips, perrismons, papayas, strawberries and cantaloupe.

 - Vitamin C rich vegetables: Vegetables such as broccoli, Brussel sprouts, cauliflower, capsicums, mustard spinach, yellow peppers, tomatoes and potatoes.

 |Vitamin C rich vegetables|